 To understand the difference in workflow, take three recent research queries you would have run on CaseText and input them into the LegesGPT chatbot.

 Choose the plan that fits your practice volume.
 Remember that annual billing offers significant savings.
+Compare options on the pricing page.

 The loss of CaseText left thousands of legal professionals without the affordable, AI-powered research tool they depended on.
 LegesGPT picks up right where CaseText left off — with AI legal research, document analysis, case law search, and coverage across 38+ countries, all starting at $19.99/month.
 Start your 3-day trial for just $1 and get back to work.